maizeatlas/saegus/src/docs/user_guide/population_from_raw_data.rst

    ...      ind.setGenotype(converted_genotypes[i])

-Let's examine ``example_pop`` to get a feel for :mod:`simuPOP`. :mod:`simuPOP` has a distinctive _feel_ compared to most other Python packages.
+Let's examine ``example_pop`` to get a feel for :mod:`simuPOP`. :mod:`simuPOP` has a distinct *feel* compared to most other Python packages.
 :mod:`simuPOP` has a Python interface but it is really a C++ program.
 If you are like the author of this walkthrough and Python is your first language :mod:`simuPOP` can be intimidating.
 However, every single moment of frustration pays off in both expected and unexpected ways.
 Make sure to thank the author `Bo Peng`_ for all of his hard work in creating :mod:`simuPOP`.

-.. _`Bo Peng`:://github.com/BoPeng/simuPOP
+.. _`Bo Peng` : //github.com/BoPeng/simuPOP

 .. code-block:: python
    :caption: Examining a :class:`Population`